willgdjones/pydantic-ai/docs/examples/index.md

 python/uv-run -m pydantic_ai_examples.pydantic_model
 ```

-If you like on-liners and you're using uv, you can run a pydantic-ai example with zero setup:
+If you like one-liners and you're using uv, you can run a pydantic-ai example with zero setup:

 ```bash
 OPENAI_API_KEY='your-api-key' \